Kim West

-Kim Elizabeth Boome known professionally as Kim West (February 4,1959 in Gloucester, England – September 21, 2022) is a cult British fashion designer working mostly in latex.
+Kim Elizabeth Boome (4 February 1959 – 21 September 2022), known professionally as Kim West, was a cult British fashion designer who worked mostly in latex.
 She was one of the first designers to bring latex into mainstream fashion.

 Early life

 Although having no formal training in fashion, West had designed clothes for herself from an early age.
 When she made a dress out of latex in 1984, it received so much attention that she began making it for others.

 Fashion

 Her designs found early success with such notables as Adam Ant, Samantha Fox and Tony James, but she wanted to reach ordinary women.
 In 1986 her latex cowgirl dress made the front cover of the Telegraph magazine.
 However, the association of latex with fetish was too much for many of the Telegraph's readers and the cover prompted a flurry of complaints.
 A later photoshoot for the Tatler even prompted a complaint from Cardinal Basil Hume.

 In 1987 West opened her first shop in Kensington Market.
 By then her clothes were appearing regularly in publications such as ID, 19, Company, Sky Magazine, Honey, Sunday Mirror Magazine.
 Although gaining acceptability, latex was still controversial enough to warrant comments in the press "Kim has even sold an outfit to Kylie 'pure-as-the-driven-snow' Minogue".
 The battle to get into the mainstream was helped when designs were worn by establishment celebrities such as Janet Street-Porter, swimmer Sharron Davies, Helena Bonham Carter, and Isabella Rossellini.
 They were seen in films such as Mona Lisa.
 Oscar-winning costume designer Sandy Powell used her clothes for avant garde dance group: the Cholmondeleys and Featherstonehaughs.

 She was the first designer to print onto latex, an expensive and difficult process due to the elasticity of rubber.

 In 1988 she went into partnership with Jessamy Calkin opening the shop Heels of London selling shoes to the likes of Madonna.
 She also made clothes for designer Vivienne Westwood.